fxkuehl/keyboard/layout.md

 | Run length    |   1.45 | 1.79    |
 | Times found   |     14 |         |

 This is the second-most popular solution, though somewhat lower on the overall score ranking.
 This is another one with "the" as a fast 3-gram.
 It's scores are quite similar to SINC.
+Compared to SINC, it improves the use of the home row in the right hand.
+Its hand imbalance is as bad as EAHT.

-## EORT
+### EORT

     [; :] [ A ] [ H ] [ K ] [ Q ] | [ Z ] [ W ] [ U ] [ L ] [ X ]
      0.3  12.5   7.8   1.0   0.3  |  0.1   2.7   4.5   6.8   0.2